 The process of varnishing in packaging and printing uses a sequence of controlled steps that place, level, and cure a thin protective coating on printed substrates.

-Surface preparation removes dust, oils, or ink residues that block wetting; surface preparation includes corona treatment on films, antistatic removal on papers, and mechanical brushing on rough substrates to create uniform surface energy.
+Surface preparation removes dust, oils, or ink residues that block wetting.
+This step includes corona treatment on films, antistatic removal on papers, and mechanical brushing on rough substrates to create uniform surface energy.

 2. Coating Selection

-Coating selection matches the varnish chemistry to substrate type, cure system, and end-use; coating selection includes water-based for lower VOC targets, UV-curable for fast lines, and solvent-based for difficult films.
+Coating selection matches the varnish chemistry to substrate type, cure system, and end use.
+Options range from water-based systems for lower VOC targets and UV-curable for fast lines to solvent-based solutions for difficult films.

 3. Varnish Application

-Varnish application uses flexo units, gravure cylinders, or sheetfed coaters to meter controlled wet film weight; varnish application relies on anilox volume, viscosity, and web tension to maintain uniform coverage.
+Varnish application uses flexo units, gravure cylinders, or sheetfed coaters to meter a controlled wet film weight.
+Maintaining uniform coverage relies on precise anilox volume, viscosity, and web tension.

 4. Leveling and Flow-out

-Leveling and flow-out occur as the wet coating spreads before cure; leveling and flow-out reduce micro-texture, fill surface voids, and stabilize gloss values if the substrate absorbs liquid at uneven rates.
+Leveling and flow-out occur as the wet coating spreads before cure.
+This brief dwell time reduces micro-texture, fills surface voids, and stabilizes gloss values if the substrate absorbs liquid at uneven rates.

 5. Curing or Drying

-Curing or drying changes the wet varnish into a solid film; curing or drying uses thermal ovens for waterborne films, evaporation for solvent carriers, and radiation units for UV and electron-beam systems that react oligomers.
+Curing or drying changes the wet varnish into a solid film.
+Depending on the chemistry, operators use thermal ovens for waterborne films, evaporation for solvent carriers, and radiation units for UV and electron-beam systems that react oligomers.

 6. Quality Verification

-Quality verification checks gloss, adhesion, cure state, and scuff behaviour; quality verification uses cross-hatch testing, glossmeter readings, and rub tests to confirm coat weight and energy dose before converting.
+Quality verification checks gloss, adhesion, cure state, and scuff behaviour.
+Crews use cross-hatch testing, glossmeter readings, and rub tests to confirm coat weight and energy dose before converting.

 What are the Types of Varnish Coating in Packaging?